 |3||Subtract the figure at Step 1 from the figure at Step 2.
 (If the figure at Step 1 is larger than the figure at Step 2, you will not be entitled to the adjustment.
 No further action is necessary).||£20,000 - £10,000 = £10,000|

 |4||Multiply the result of Step 3 by the standard rate of VAT.||£10,000 × 20% = £2,000|

 |5||Claim the VAT calculated at Step 4 in the VAT recoverable portion of your VAT account in the first return you make after leaving the Flat Rate Scheme.||£2,000 recoverable from HMRC as a result of FRS stock adjustment.|

-However, as two of them use the Flat Rate Scheme the chambers must apportion the input tax.
-If 30% of the input tax is apportioned to the two barristers on the Flat Rate Scheme, the chambers, through the nominated member of the common fund, can only claim 70% (£1,400.00) of the VAT paid on the goods.
-This is the input tax relating to the eight barristers not using the scheme.
+However, as 2 of them use the Flat Rate Scheme the chambers must apportion the input tax.
+If 30% of the input tax is apportioned to the 2 barristers on the Flat Rate Scheme, the chambers, through the nominated member of the common fund, can only claim 70% (£1,400.00) of the VAT paid on the goods.
+This is the input tax relating to the 8 barristers not using the scheme.

-The remaining 30% cannot be claimed as the two barristers using the Flat Rate Scheme have already had their input tax taken into account in their flat rate percentage.
+The remaining 30% cannot be claimed as the 2 barristers using the Flat Rate Scheme have already had their input tax taken into account in their flat rate percentage.

-13.2 Do barristers using the scheme have to keep special records?
+13.2 Special records for barristers using the scheme

 They must put in place a system that monitors the input tax claimed for common expenses.
 This system must contain records that show:

 - the value of the original VAT invoice